Study: An increasing number of men playing dead to avoid “What are we” conversation - The Beaverton

 This rise in sensitivity toward long term commitment has been linked to an advanced camouflage technique that allows red flags to remain hidden six times longer than average.
 In rare cases, some men have developed far more convincing displays of rejection.

 “We were lying next to each other in bed when I told him I could see a future for us,” recalls Stacy Ellesmere.
 “All the light disappeared from his eyes and his entire body stiffened, and when I went to touch him, his skin was ice cold.”
-Stacy says she immediately called 911 but when she explained the situation to the dispatcher he assured her it would be best if she moved on and looked for someone who could give her what she needs.
+Stacy says she immediately called 911 but when she explained the situation to the dispatcher he assured her would be best if she moved on and looked for someone who could give her what she needs.

-“Sometimes the timing doesn’t work out and you don’t have the opportunity to just ghost,” states Diesel Edwards, a self-proclaimed “sapiosexual” in his bio.
+“Sometimes the timing doesn’t work out and you don’t have the opportunity to just ,” states Diesel Edwards, a self-proclaimed “sapiosexual” in his bio.
 “Having expectations from a partner destroys all intimacy.
 Let’s just play this week by ear.”

-The report urges those looking to label their romantic relationships to watch out for the warning signs that their partner would play dead if provoked including: making “I love you” statements” only during sex, frequent reminders this is “fun” and refusing to post any pictures together or mention you by name on social media.
+The report urges those looking to label their romantic relationships to watch out for the warning signs that their partner would play if provoked including: making “I love you” statements” only during sex, frequent reminders this is “fun” and refusing to post any pictures together or mention you by name on social media.

 At press time the authors of the study said they can definitely fix the men affected by this phenomenon, they just need more time.